-Check with a Customs Broker before you buy from a foreign supplier
+Check with a Customs Broker before Importing

 If you are planning to import goods into the United States, it is best to check with your Customs Broker regarding the import requirements and regulations which govern your product.
 Besides US customs clearance, there are also other government agencies which may affect the release of your goods.
 Products such as foods, medical devices and cosmetics require other government agency clearance such as FDA and USDA.
 For children's toys, cloths and other child products they are governed by the CPSC.
 This is to name a few of the government agencies.